System Design Space

 SSH clusters and manual management

-The teams worked directly on the servers via SSH.
-This gave control, but did not scale well and made reproducibility of experiments difficult.
+Teams worked directly on servers over SSH.
+That felt transparent and controllable, but it did not scale well and made experiments harder to reproduce.

 First platform step